futuredapp/FTAPIKit/README.md

 Combining instances of type conforming to `Server` and `Endpoint` we can build request.
 `URLServer` has convenience method for calling endpoints using `URLSession`.
+If some advanced features are required then we recommend implementing API client.
-Recommended usage on application-side is implementing API client which encapsulates logic not provided by this framework like signing authorized endpoints or conforming to `URLSessionDelegate`.
+This client should encapsulate logic not provided by this framework (like signing authorized endpoints or conforming to `URLSessionDelegate`).

 ![Architecture](Documentation/Architecture.svg)

+This package contains predefined `Endpoint` protocols.
-There are many convenient `Endpoint` protocols for various use cases like multipart upload, automatic encoding/decoding.
+Use cases like multipart upload, automatic encoding/decoding are separated in various protocols for convenience.

-- `Endpoint` protocol body is empty.
+- `Endpoint` protocol has empty body.
+Typically used in `GET` endpoints.
 - `DataEndpoint` sends provided data in body.
-- `UploadEndpoint` sends file in body stream.
+- `UploadEndpoint` uploads file using `InputStream`.
-- `MultipartEndpoint` combines body parts into body stream.
+- `MultipartEndpoint` combines body parts into `InputStream` and sends them to server.
+  Body parts are represented by `MultipartBodyPart` struct and provided to the endpoint in an array.
-- `RequestEndpoint` has encodable request which is encoded using server encoding.
+- `RequestEndpoint` has encodable request which is encoded using encoding of the `Server` instance.

 ![Endpoint types](Documentation/Endpoints.svg)